idekerlab/MuSIC/README.md

-## Random forest prediction of protein distances
+## Step 3.
+Random forest prediction of protein distances
 ![Calibration](./Figures/GitHub_RandomForest.png)
 Using the **Calibration Function**, we label every protein pair with a curated physical distance.
 With these curated distances as training labels, we will teach random forest regressors to predict the pairwise distance of any protein pair directly from its features embedded from different data modalities.
 Depending on number of features and samples, training a random forest regressor could take a long time and need a large amount of computational resource.
 For example, each random forest regressor in the original MuSIC study was trained with ~1M samples consisted of 2060 input features, requiring ~1 day and >100 Gb memory with 24 threads.